Abstract Excision and $\ell^1$-Homology: Excision for singular homology

-In the rest of this section, we will give a proof of~\cref{prop:Cexcisive1cat} and then show how this implies \cref{prop:Cexcisive}.
 First of all, we may reduce our attention to homotopy pushouts of a specific type by virtue of the following three facts: \begin{thProposition}[\titlecite{b:munsonvolic15}{Prop.~3.7.4 and Ex.~3.7.5}] Let $S'$ be a homotopy pushout square in~$\Top$.
 Then there exists a homotopy pushout square

-and a map of squares $\eta\colon S\to S'$, such that \begin{itemize} \item $U$ and~$V$ are open subsets of~$X$ and $W = U\intersect V$, \item all maps in~$S$ are inclusions, and \item $\eta$ is component-wise a weak equivalence. \end{itemize} Furthermore, any square~$S$ as above is a homotopy pushout square. \envEnds \end{thProposition} \begin{thProposition}[\titlecite{b:hatcher02}{Prop.~4.21}] The singular chain complex functor is \emph{homotopical}, i.e. it sends weak equivalences in~$\Top$ to weak equivalences in~$\Ch$. \end{thProposition} \begin{thProposition} A square in $\Ch$ is a homotopy pullback square if a weakly equivalent square is so.
-More precisely, this means: Given two squares $S$ and~$S'$ in~$\Ch$ and a map of diagrams $S\to S'$ that is component-wise a weak equivalence, then $S$ is a homotopy pullback if and only if $S'$ is. \end{thProposition} \begin{proof} This is Proposition~13.3.13 in Hirschhorn's book\icite{b:hirschhorn09}.
+and a map of squares $\eta\colon S\to S'$, such that \begin{itemize} \item $U$ and~$V$ are open subsets of~$X$ and $W = U\intersect V$, \item all maps in~$S$ are inclusions, and \item $\eta$ is component-wise a weak equivalence. \end{itemize} Furthermore, any square~$S$ as above is a homotopy pushout square. \envEnds \end{thProposition} \begin{thProposition}[\titlecite{b:hatcher02}{Prop.~4.21}] The singular chain complex functor is \emph{homotopical}, i.e. it sends weak equivalences in~$\Top$ to weak equivalences in~$\Ch$. \end{thProposition} \begin{thProposition} Being a homotopy pullback square in~$\Ch$ is invariant under weak equivalences of squares in the following sense: Given two squares $S$ and~$S'$ in~$\Ch$ and a map of diagrams $S\to S'$ that is component-wise a weak equivalence, then $S$ is a homotopy pullback if and only if $S'$ is. \end{thProposition} \begin{proof} This is Proposition~13.3.13 in Hirschhorn's book\icite{b:hirschhorn09}.
 Its prerequisites are fulfilled because every object in~$\Ch$ is fibrant\icite[Thm.~2.3.11 and subsequent paragraph]{b:hovey07} and thus $\Ch$ is right proper\icite[Cor.~13.1.3]{b:hirschhorn09}. \qedplacement{\qedNOThere}{} \end{proof}

 With this, we are left to show: \begin{thProposition} Let $S$ be as in \cref{prop:triad}.
 Then the induced square